 Store in cool area.
 23°C is the best storage temperature.
-Both resin components have a best before date.
+Both resin components have an expiry date.

 16. Pouring into a mould

 Pour mixture into a single spot at the lowest point of the mould or enclosure.
 Let the mixture seek its level.
 A uniform pouring flow will help minimise entrapped air.